 ENGINE START/STOP Button Functions - With Driver's Foot OFF The Brake Pedal (In PARK Or NEUTRAL Position)

-The ENGINE START/STOP button operates similar to an ignition switch.
+ignition switch.
 It has four positions, OFF, ACC, RUN and START.
 To change the ignition switch positions without starting the vehicle and use the accessories